Tesa SE

 Tesa SE is a German company manufacturing adhesive products.
 Founded in 2001, the company was previously a division of Beiersdorf, remaining a subsidiary thereof after becoming an independent company.
 In Germany, the brand name has become synonymous with adhesive tape, and is listed in the Duden dictionary as such.

-In addition to its consumer adhesive tapes, the company also supplies adhesives to other industries.
-Clients include Apple and Samsung, for whom Tesa supplies adhesives to build smartphones and tablet computers, as well as the car industry, where the company provides adhesives for a wide range of applications like windows, sensors and displays.
+In addition to its consumer adhesive tapes, glue sticks, sticky notes and other products such as Sugru, the company also supplies adhesives to other industries.
+Clients include Apple and Samsung, for whom Tesa supplies adhesives to build smartphones and tablet computers, as well as the car industry, where the company provides adhesives for a wide range of applications like windows, sensors, and displays.